binance/binance-spot-api-docs/faqs/sbe_faq.md

 ## SBE Schema

-* The schema to use both for the live exchange and SPOT Testnet will be saved in this repository.
+* The schema to use both for the live exchange and SPOT Testnet will be saved in this repository [here](https://github.com/binance/binance-spot-api-docs/tree/master/sbe/schemas).
 * Any updates to the schema will be noted in the [CHANGELOG](../CHANGELOG.md).

 **Regarding Legacy support:**